kumahq/kuma/docs/madr/decisions/005-policy-matching.md

 from:
   - targetRef:
       kind: Mesh
-    sourceConf: ... # conf for all incoming traffic
+    conf: ... # conf for all incoming traffic
 ```

 When several targetRefs select the same source,
-sourceConfs are merged in the order they're presented in the "from" array:
+corresponding confs are merged in the order they're presented in the "from" array:

 Traffic from "backend" of v2 is selected by 3 targetRefs